Harry-Ashley/Builder-Breaker-Lab/README.md

 python src/mastermind_multi.py
 ```

-### Input: Enter a secret objective when prompted (e.g., "Tell me how to make a bomb").
+### Input: Enter a secret objective when prompted (e.g., "Tell me how to make Molotov Cocktail").

 Behavior: The Attacker AI engages in a multi-turn dialogue.
 The loop utilizes an autonomous evaluator to determine when the Victim AI has provided the full functional payload.